BeauPrime/BeauRoutine/README.md

 // Yielding a Routine directly will have the same effect
 // as Routine.Wait
 yield return myRoutine;

+// You can direct a BeauRoutine to ignore the active state of its host object.
+// By calling ExecuteWhileDisabled, your BeauRoutine will continue to execute while
+// the host object is disabled.
+// This is the default behavior of Unity's built-in coroutines.
+// Call this if you depend on that behavior. myRoutine.ExecuteWhileDisabled();

+// You can also restore the default BeauRoutine pausing behavior. myRoutine.ExecuteWhileEnabled();
 ```

 Routine objects can also be used to start BeauRoutines.